membrane/api-gateway/distribution/examples/basic-auth/README.md

 </basicAuthentication>
 ```

 The `<basicAuthentication>` elements sets up a `BasicAuthenticationInterceptor`.
 You can add users by using nested user elements.
-The user name and the password are given by the attributes name and password of the user element.
+The username and the password are given by the attributes name and password of the user element.
 In our example there is one user with the username membrane who has got the password membrane.

-When you open the URL http://localhost:2000/samples/sqlrest/CUSTOMER/7/ in your browser the monitor will response with a 401 Not Authorized message.
+When you open the URL http://localhost:2000/samples/sqlrest/CUSTOMER/7/ in your browser the monitor will respond with a 401 Not Authorized message.

 ```
 HTTP/1.1 401 Unauthorized